Black hat SEO. Sounds kinda mysterious. What could it be?

 Since these techniques aren’t “illegal”, there are websites out there who won’t shy away from using them.
 If you have come across sites that you think are using black hat SEO techniques, leave a comment below!

 To conclude, most search engines consider user experience as one of the biggest criteria to rank a website on their search results page.
-Make good content, check out our blogs on SEO, and hire a good digital agency like ours to help your website reach the right people!
+Make good content, check out our blogs on SEO, and talk to a good digital agency like ours to help your website reach the right people!